 major and general educational requirements and proposed changes therein; and

-proposals for new major and minor programs of study.
+proposals for new academic programs of study as established by the institution, including, but limited to major, concentrations and minors.

 In exercising these responsibilities, the Curriculum Committee, in consultation with the chief diversity, inclusion and equal opportunity officer or designee, will evaluate and assess the extent to which proposals may perpetuate racial exclusion and inequities and, when necessary, recommend appropriate changes that address these concerns and promote racial justice.